Last updated: April 2023

 "Liability only" insurance and "full coverage" insurance: these are likely terms you've heard before, but what do they mean and which level of coverage could be right for you?
 Follow along as we bust some of the most common liability only myths, answer your questions, and give you the insight you need into these two, often confusing terms, so you can make the best decision for you, your family, and your car!

 Liability only insurance generally refers to the most basic level of coverage that you can purchase for your vehicle.
-It's one of the most common types of coverage that is legally required (in the majority of states*) and will help protect you should you injure another person or cause damage to their property while operating your vehicle.
+It's one of the most common types of coverage that is legally required (in almost every state) and will help protect you should you injure another person or cause damage to their property while operating your vehicle.

-You won't see "full coverage" listed when it's time to get a quote.
-Despite what many people may think, there's actually no such thing!
+You might hear people talking about liability vs full coverage when shopping for car insurance.
+However, you won't actually see the term "full coverage" listed when it's time to get a quote.
+Despite what many people may think, there's no such thing as full coverage car insurance!
 When people refer to "full coverage," they're typically describing a policy that includes the state-required bodily injury and property damage liability insurance, together with comprehensive and collision coverage.

 But note the fiction in using the phrase "full coverage."
-Consider that a policy that is described as “full coverage” would not cover:
+Consider that a policy that is described as "full coverage" might not cover:

 - Your liability exposure if it is higher than the liability limits you chose